 According to the Ancient Chinese, all things in the world can be divided into five vibrational families and the elements of Water, Wood, Fire, Earth and Metal.
-In the body, these five elements represent the five major organs - the kidneys, the liver, the heart, the stomach and the lungs - all of which are necessary for survival.
-Usually one of these organs is stronger than the others giving extra energy to that organ and helping people to behave in certain ways and clearly influences personality and lifestyle choices - things like food, fun, fashion, decorating, sleeping, playing, etc. And, one of the organs is usually slightly deficient and needs building up.
+In the body, these Five Elements represent the five major organs - the kidneys, the Liver, the Heart, the Spleen/Stomach/Pancreas and the Lungs - all of which are necessary for survival.
+Usually one of these organs is stronger than the others giving extra energy to that organ and helping people to behave in certain ways and clearly influences personality and lifestyle choices - things like food preferences, fun, fashion, decorating, sleeping, playing, etc. And, one of the organs is usually slightly deficient and needs building up.
 When you are strong in one element, you usually need to build up the other elements to find balance.

 In the Five Element system, it is important to balance these elements within and without for optimum health.
-Learning to balance the five elements of food helps ensure that you receive enough nutrients from what you eat and supports the corresponding organs.
-One of the best ways to create balance in the body is to eat more foods that correspond to all the five flavors : Salty, Sour, Bitter, Sweet and Savory or Pungent in a way that most suits your personal needs.
+Learning to balance the Five Elements of Food helps ensure that you receive enough nutrients from what you eat and supports the corresponding organs.
+One of the best ways to create balance in the body is to eat more foods that correspond to all the Five Flavors : Salty, Sour, Bitter, Sweet and Savory, Pungent or Umami in a way that most suits your personal needs.
 Here's a brief list of foods associated with each element: and their actions on the body:

 Water: All salty foods and dark foods, foods that are purple, black or blue.
-Also, fresh fish and salted fish, salted meat, caviar and other fish eggs, shellfish, pork, eggs, beans, seaweed and sea vegetables, soy sauce, miso, figs, blueberries, blackberries, eggplant, kale, wild rice, walnuts and black sesame seeds are water foods.
+Also, fresh fish and salted fish, salted meat, caviar and other fish eggs, shellfish of all kinds, pork, eggs, beans of all kinds, seaweed and sea vegetables, Soy Sauce and Tamari, miso, figs, blueberries, blackberries, eggplant, kale, wild rice, walnuts, sesame seeds, sunflower seeds and pumpkin seeds are water foods.
 These foods have a softening effect and promote moisture and calming of the body.
 They most benefit thin, dry and nervous people.

-Wood: All sour foods and many green, fast growing foods, especially those with green stalks.
-Also, chicken, liver, most wild game, wheat, greens like bok choy, chard, broccoli rabe and spinach, sprouts, asparagus and celery, citrus fruits - especially lemons, oranges, grapefruit, plum, pineapple, starfruit, sourdough, vinegar, yogurt, kimchi, pickles of all kinds, sauerkraut and olives are wood foods.
+Wood: All sour foods and many green, fast growing foods, especially those with green stalks and sprouts.
+Also, chicken, liver, most wild game, wheat, leafy greens like bok choy, chard, broccoli rabe and spinach, asparagus and celery, citrus fruits - especially lemons, oranges, grapefruit - sour plum, pineapple, starfruit, sourdough bread or crackers, vinegar, yogurt, kimchi, pickles of all kinds, sauerkraut and olives are Wood foods.
 These foods can obstruct movement and function as astringents.
 They most benefit changeable, erratic and scattered people.

 Fire: All bitter foods and most red foods, especially food that looks like hearts, dried food and hot foods.
-Also lamb, venison, letttuce and arugula, dandelion and watercress, tomatoes, citrus peel, kumquats, apricots, plums, raspberries, strawberries, rhubarb, peppers, hot chiles, black pepper cayenne, wine, beer, coffee, tea, dark chocolate and carbonated beverages are fire foods These foods can reduce heat and dry fluids.
+Also lamb, venison, letttuce and arugula, dandelion and watercress, tomatoes, citrus peel, kumquats, apricots, sweet plums, raspberries, strawberries, rhubarb, peppers, hot chiles, black pepper, cayenne pepper, paprika, wine, beer, coffee, tea, dark chocolate and carbonated beverages are all Fire foods These foods can reduce heat and dry fluids.
 They most benefit slow, overweight, overheated and aggressive people.

-Earth: All sweet and starchy foods, particularly yellow and orange foods and many root vegetables and very sweet soft fruits.
-Also, beef, millet, barley, rye, sugar, milk chocolate, corn, oats, cooked onion, watermelon, cantaloupe, sweet apples, sweet cherries, dates, grapes, peaches, carrots, cabbage, potato, sweet potato, banana and plantains, yam, okra, taro, beets, button and chantarelle mushrooms, winter and summer squash, cucumbers, almond, coconut and other tropical fruits like papayas, cherimoyas and mangos are earth foods.
-So are lentils and dried peas, honey, maple syrup, rice syrup and barley syrup.
+Earth: All sweet and starchy foods, particularly yellow, orange and brown foods and root vegetables and very sweet soft fruits.
+Other Earth foods are beef, millet, barley, rye, sugar, milk chocolate, corn, oats, slow cooked onion, watermelon, cantaloupe, sweet apples, sweet cherries, dates, grapes, peaches, carrots, cabbage, potato, sweet potato, bananas and plantains, yam, okra, taro, beets, button and chantarelle mushrooms and other fungus, winter and summer squash, cucumbers, almond, coconut and other tropical fruits like papayas, cherimoyas and mangoes are all earth foods.
+So are the pulses - lentils and dried peas, peanuts alongs with syrupy sweets - honey, maple syrup, corn syrup, agave syrup, molasses, rice syrup and barley syrup.
 These foods slow down acute symptoms and neutralize toxins.
 They most benefit dry, nervous and weak people and they calm aggression.

 Metal: All savory foods, pungent foods and white foods, many herbs and spices and prepared condiments.
-You don't need a lot of metal foods as they are strong and spicy (not hot) or very simple.
-The newly discovered tastebuds for the "Umami" flavor is proof of the metal element and includes glutamate - found in shitake and porcini mushrooms, parmesan cheese and fish sauce that gives these foods that special savory flavor.
+You don't need a lot of metal foods as they are strong and spicy (not hot) or very simple flavors.
+The newly discovered tastebuds for the "Umami" flavor is proof of the Metal Element having the ability to taste glutamate - found in shitake and porcini mushrooms, parmesan cheese and fish sauce that gives these foods that special savory flavor.
 Also, white rice, milk, cream, white cheeses, raw onion, garlic, chives, radish - especially daikon, cauliflower, turnip, tofu, lotus root, pears, kohlrabi, cinnamon, mint, tarragon, marjoram, rosemary, thyme, scallions, cloves, fennel seed and bulb, cilantro and coriander seeds, parsley, anise, dill, mustard greens, wasabi, horseradish, mustard, basil, and nutmeg are all considered metal foods.
 These foods have a dispersing effect and promote energy circulation.
 They most benefit sluggish, damp, lethargic and cold people.

 Soups, Boiling, Steaming, Poaching, Curing, Freezing and Sous Vide Cooking - Water